ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 to plot the geometry objects and regions.
 ``ansys.motorcad.core.geometry_drawing`` contains the function ``draw_objects_debug()`` which can be used to plot any region that has been defined in Python.
-This function will only plot regions when called from an external IDE to assist with debugging scripts.
+This function only plots regions when called from an external IDE to assist with debugging scripts.
 To plot regions from the Motor-CAD scripting interface, use ``draw_objects``.

 The geometry drawing package can be imported: